Skip to content

 The Root Of Your Clothing Problem And Why You Struggle With Your Style

-On the surface it could look like the woman who is frustrated and rushed because she spends her morning trying 10 things before finding something to wear.
+One woman is frustrated and rushed because she spends her morning trying 10 things before finding something to wear.

-Or it could show up as feeling bored and uninspired by your typical go-to outfit which isn’t working anymore.
+Another feels bored and uninspired by her typical go-to outfit which isn’t working anymore.

-Or you may be like the woman who feels guilty about all her unworn clothes.
-She passes over 90% while getting dressed, and still ends up wearing the same old thing.
+Then there’s the woman who feels guilty about all her unworn clothes.
+She passes over 80% while getting dressed, and still ends up wearing the same old thing.

 So whether you’re wasting time in the closet, settling for clothes that don’t fit anymore, or feeling limited by your wardrobe, the problem is the same.